abraaobarros/order-simulator/Readme.md

 ### Quickstart:

-Run it inside folder project.
+Run it inside the folder project.
 Make sure you are using python 3.6+

 ```python
 pip install -r requirements.txt

 ```

-Run it on terminal:
+Run it from terminal:
 ```python

 python main.py